Coordinating GPU Data Centers and Power Grid Regulation Service for Exogenous Carbon Benefits: Quantifying Grid-side Carbon Impact of Data Center Regulation Service

 \subsection{Accounting For Hidden Emissions of Regulation Reserves}

 Figure~\ref{fig:gridDC-reserves} illustrates the interactions between grid frequency regulation reserves, data centers, and the ``hidden'' carbon emission factors that are currently unaccounted for in grid-reported carbon intensity metrics.
-This illustrative example has four 100MW data centers and four natural gas power plant with a minimum load\footnote{Fossil-fuel power plants have a minimum stable operating load requirement in order to output power~\cite{power-min,power-min2,power-min3}.} of 50 MW and a peak load of 100MW.
+This illustrative example has four 100MW data centers and four natural gas power plant with a minimum load.
+Fossil-fuel power plants have a minimum stable operating load requirement in order to output power~\cite{power-min,power-min2,power-min3}.
 In both scenarios, the grid is generating 300 MW of electricity with $\pm$100 MW of available regulation reserves.

 \circled{H1} \textbf{Hidden emissions 1: \textit{Providing} regulation service does not directly \textit{produce} emissions. } Each power plant provides $\pm$25MW of regulation reserve.
 This reserve is only used when the grid requires balancing, thus, \textit{providing} reserves does not produce emissions, unless it \textit{performs} regulation.
-This is the fundamental reason why grid-reported carbon intensity cannot directly incorporate the emissions of regulation reserves.
-Furthermore, performing regulation require power plants to both \textit{increase} and \textit{decrease} output compared to nominal levels, which add challenges towards tabulating regulation emissions.
+This is the fundamental reason why \textit{\textbf{grid-reported carbon intensity cannot directly incorporate the emissions of regulation reserves}}.
+Furthermore, performing regulation requires power plants to both \textit{increase} and \textit{decrease} output relative to nominal levels, which add challenges towards tabulating regulation emissions.

 \circled{H2} \textbf{Hidden emissions 2: Power plants run at \textit{lower efficiency} to provide regulation service. } To provide $\pm$25MW of regulation reserve, the power plants operate at 75MW to provide 25 MW of frequency regulation up and 25MW of frequency regulation down service.
 Power plants operate most efficiently at peak output~\cite{brooks2000ge}.
 Due to providing regulation, this power plant now operates at a less efficient output level of 75MW, which produce more emissions per MW of output.